cfoster/big-thesaurus/c/README.md

 ## Compiling and running

-* Depends on and needs to be linked with libxml2
+* Must be linked with libxml2 when compiling
 * Tested successfully on a MacOS with gcc 4.2.1

 To compile on MacOS, use the command: